The REAL Cost of Living in Belgrade, Serbia [2023 Update]

 As in many of other less developed countries, taxis in Belgrade can be hit or miss.
 I personally only had one bad experience when I boarded an unofficial taxi, but I called the driver on his crap and after a couple of back and forth insults we reached a reasonable agreement.

 Yup, it can get ugly, so make sure to only pick genuine taxis.
-Unfortunately, there is no Uber or Lift in Belgrade, but there are similar alternatives like Bolt or CarGo – and I recommend using the former.
+Unfortunately, there is no Uber in Belgrade, but you have the alternative of Bolt (which is basically Uber with a different name) and CarGo.
+I recommend using the former as it is the best option.

 Tip: Even if you’re an obvious foreigner, use Serbian to ask the driver how much the trip will cost you, before you get in.
 It’s the surefire way to get the cheapest fares: